aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/accessing-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithActiveWorksheet.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithActiveWorksheet.cs" >}}
 ### **Using the GetActiveWorksheet Method**
 The other approach is to call the GridDesktop control's GetActiveWorksheet method.
 This method provides a reference of the worksheet that is currently active in Aspose.Cells.GridDesktop control as shown below.

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithGetActiveWorksheet.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-AccessingWorksheets-AccessingWithGetActiveWorksheet.cs" >}}